 SECTION 7.01.
 Stockholder Action by Written Consent.
-Subject to the rights of the holders of any series of Preferred Stock with respect to such series of Preferred Stock, any action required or permitted to be taken by the stockholders of the Corporation may be effected by the written consent of the stockholders of the Corporation; provided that such written consent is granted by the holders of at least eighty percent (80%) of the voting power of the outstanding shares of capital stock that would be entitled to vote on such action at a duly called annual meeting or special meeting of the stockholders of the Corporation.
+Subject to the rights of the holders of any series of Preferred Stock with respect to such series of Preferred Stock, any action required or permitted to be taken by the stockholders of the Corporation may be effected by the written consent of the stockholders of the Corporation in lieu of a duly called annual or special meeting of the stockholders of the Corporation; provided that such written consent is granted by the holders of at least eighty percent (80%) of the voting power of the outstanding shares of capital stock that would be entitled to vote on such action at a duly called annual meeting of the stockholders of the Corporation.